input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 main = withCString circle setInnerHtml
 ```

-In this example we've encountered a Haskell feature that's only available in the JavaScript backend - JavaScript foreign imports.
-This feature allows us to write JavaScript [arrow functions](https://262.ecma-international.org/13.0/#prod-ArrowFunction) for use in our Haskell program.
-Here, it's allowed us to write a function to access the `body` of the HTML, and replace its contents with our SVG string.
+In this example we've encountered a Haskell feature that's only available in the JavaScript backend: JavaScript foreign imports.
+This feature allows our Haskell program to call JavaScript functions.
+In our example we use this feature to call a JavaScript [arrow functions](https://262.ecma-international.org/13.0/#prod-ArrowFunction) updating the `body` of the page with our HTML snippet containing an embedded drawing of a circle in SVG.
 Alternatively,
 we could have set the foreign import to a function symbol like so:

 ```
-foreign import javascript "h$setInnerHTML" setInnerHtml :: CString -> IO ()
+foreign import javascript "setInnerHTML" setInnerHtml :: CString -> IO ()
 ```

-where `h$setInnerHTML` is defined in a `.js` file that is then loaded
+where `setInnerHTML` is defined in a `.js` file that is then loaded
-by passing the JavaScript file to GHC along with the Haskell sources (the `h$` is just convention).
+by passing the JavaScript file to GHC along with the Haskell sources.

 Next, we can compile our program to JavaScript, again with our built GHC:
 ```